etg328/The-Loop/README.md

 # The-Loop
 Stay in the loop with quick and easy access to world news at your fingertips.
+Access brief bullet points on recent news from NYT, Wall Street Journal, AP, and ESPN

+How to run:

+To update the database:

+cd my-app
+mvn clean compile exec:java -Dexec.mainClass="com.example.bedrockdemo.App"

+To run the backend:

+On the AWS server VS Code
+mvn clean compile exec:java

-To run front end: npx http-server -c-1
+To run front end:

-javac -cp ".:jsoup-1.17.2.jar" -d out NewsObj.java NYT.java APNews.java ESPNNews.java WSJ.java Test.java

-java  -cp "out:jsoup-1.17.2.jar" com.example.webscraper.Test
+cd web
+cd tmp
+npx http-server -c-1